-A best-seller from the start
+A best-seller from the start Now fitted as standard with a main stand

 Shortly after being launched in November 1993, the BMW F 650 proved that it was poised for outstanding success in the market: Nearly all test reports lauded in particular the powerful engine, excellent riding qualities, above-average comfort for a motorcycle of this kind and, not least, the outstanding finish quality of the F 650.
 And after the motorcycle journalists had expressed their view, the customers came next, providing an overwhelming opinion on the new machine.